static-web-server/static-web-server/docs/content/features/man-pages-completions.md

 # Generated CLI documentation

-**`SWS`** is capable of generating documentation for its command line interface in the form of man pages and shell completions.
+**`SWS`** can generate documentation for its command-line interface through man pages and shell completions.

+## Completions

-You can generate completions for these shells and completion engines using `static-web-server generate --completions <output_path>`:
+You can generate completions for these shells and completion engines:

 - bash
 - carapace
 - elvish